 “Nobody is unhappy with an ice cream in their hand,” says Tim Dwyer, one of the new owners of Owen Sound’s latest ice cream parlour, Sundays.
 He, along with his partner, Vitana (Vita) Ovcharenko, certainly aren’t wrong on that front.

-The shop, set to open on Tuesday, June 1st in the River District, on 1st Avenue East by the Farmers’ Market, will be serving up scoops of Ontario’s famed Kawartha Dairy ice cream, seven days a week.
+The shop, located in the River District, on 1st Avenue East by the Farmers’ Market, serves up scoops of Ontario’s famed Kawartha Dairy ice cream, seven days a week.
 (Yes, you read that right).
 “We know that many people don’t think to come downtown on a Sunday – that’s how we chose our name!” continues Dwyer.
 “We figure your sugar craving doesn’t take a day off, so why should we?”

-The owners note that Sundays is in the perfect location to take a walk along the river all the way out into the harbour, or one of their favourite walks – along the water up towards the Mill Dam.
+The owners note that Sundays is in the perfect location to take a walk along the river all the way out into the harbour (where they just opened their new location at The Launch), or one of their favourite walks – along the water up towards the Mill Dam.
 “We wanted people to associate Sundays with being outside, being with family and friends and enjoying downtown Owen Sound.”

 The owners are newly minted residents in town, although they’ve been exploring the area over the last two years.
 Ovcharenko was born in Russia and came to Canada at age 18, while Dwyer grew up in Orillia.
 The pair met in Toronto in 2015 while they both had very corporate jobs, which they liked, but felt that it wasn’t the way they wanted to spend the rest of their lives.